A digital nomad's guide to spending 15 days in Cape Verde

 I decided that after the bad experience in Fogo, I would treat myself to a good hotel, so I chose Hotel Pérola.

 It's a four-star hotel with really good rates.
-If wifi was more stable, it would be one of the best hotels I've ever been to: good rooftop swimming pool, a small gym, everything's brand new, very spacious and comfortable room, and a terrific restaurant.
+If wifi was more stable, it would be one of the best hotels I've ever been in: good rooftop swimming pool, a small gym, everything's brand new, very spacious and comfortable room, and a terrific restaurant.
 Prices are good, so I'm eating most of the time here because the quality is excellent and the service is outstanding.

 On my first day, though, I decided to explore Praia.